Webist/InterServices/app/Service/readme.md

 #### Function-centric
 Function-centric domain service.
 Accepts input, does one job without necessarily communication with others.
-Behaves as an utility, such as pdf-converter, arrayMap searcher.
+Behaves as an utility, such as pdf-converter, arrayMap filter.

 Start-point is writing a small program.